1980 Turkish coup d'état

 The 1980 Turkish coup d'état (12 Eylül darbesi), headed by Chief of the General Staff General Kenan Evren, was the third coup d'état in the history of the Republic of Turkey, the previous having been the 1960 coup and the 1971 coup by memorandum.

 During the Cold War era, Turkey saw political violence (1976–1980) between the far-left, the far-right (Grey Wolves), the Islamist militant groups, and the state.
 The violence saw a sharp downturn for a period after the coup, which was welcomed by some for restoring order by quickly executing 50 people and arresting 500,000, of which hundreds would die in prison.

 For the next three years the Turkish Armed Forces ruled the country through the National Security Council, before democracy was restored with the 1983 Turkish general election.
 This period saw an intensification of the Turkish nationalism of the state, including banning the Kurdish language.
+The 1983 elections was won by center-right/liberal Motherland Party led by Turgut Özal, who himself was half-Kurdish and led Turkey until his death in 1993.
 Turkey partially returned to democracy in 1983 and fully in 1989.
+The Kurdish language ban was lifted in 1991.

 Prelude

 The 1970s in Turkey was characterized by political turmoil and violence.
 Since 1968–69, a proportional representation system had made it difficult for any one party to achieve a parliamentary majority.
 The interests of the industrial bourgeoisie, which held the largest holdings of the country, were opposed by other social classes such as smaller industrialists, traders, rural notables, and landlords, whose interests did not always coincide among themselves.
 Numerous agricultural and industrial reforms sought by parts of the middle upper classes were blocked by others.

 By the end of the 1970s, Turkey was in an unstable situation with unsolved economic and social problems, facing strike actions, and the partial paralysis of parliamentary politics.
 The Grand National Assembly of Turkey had been unable to elect a president during the six months preceding the coup.

 In 1975 conservative Justice Party (Adalet Partisi) leader Süleyman Demirel was succeeded as prime minister by the leader of the social-democratic Republican People's Party (Cumhuriyet Halk Partisi), Bülent Ecevit.
 Demirel formed a coalition with the Nationalist Front (Milliyetçi Cephe), the National Salvation Party (Millî Selamet Partisi, an Islamist party led by Necmettin Erbakan), and the far-right Nationalist Movement Party (Milliyetçi Hareket Partisi, MHP) led by Alparslan Türkeş.
 The MHP used the opportunity to infiltrate state security services, seriously aggravating the low-intensity war between the rival factions.
 Politicians seemed unable to stem the growing violence in the country.

 The elections of 1977 had no winner.
 At first, Demirel continued the coalition with the Nationalist Front.
 But in 1978, Ecevit once again took power with the help of some deputies who had moved from one party to another, until 1979, when Demirel once again became prime minister.